sumukhvaidya/sumukhvaidya.github.io/_pages/research.md

 <br>
 We show a practical application of quantum sensing for real-world applications by using spin defects in Boron Nitride to detect small concentrations of paramagnetic ions in a liquid solution.
 We combine a microfluid cell with optical readout of the quantum sensors to interface the paramagnetic ions with the sensor.
 We show we can detect as few as $10^5$ ions in a small volume inside the focus of the laser.
 This has potential applications for building noninvasive all-optical sensors for ions in liquid solutions.

-Check out the [published paper](https://pubs.acs.org/doi/10.1021/acsphotonics.3c00621) for more details.
+Check out the [published paper](https://pubs.acs.org/doi/10.1021/acsphotonics.3c00621) in ACS Photonics for more details.

 2022: Nuclear spin polarization and control in hexagonal boron nitride